The information in this article applies to:

 When I create a 3D camera view, my cabinets and other objects appear washed out, or do not have the definition that I want them to have.
 Why is this?

-The maximum number of light sources that can be turned on in a view at the same time is determined by your video card.
+In Home Designer version 2018 and prior, the maximum number of light sources that can be turned on in a view at the same time was determined by your video card.
 If your video card's maximum number of lights is eight, the program only uses the eight light sources closest to the camera's position.
 You can manually turn on and off certain lights in order to get the desired lighting effects.